quixio/quix-samples/python/local-development/README_Linux.md

 chmod +x ./env/bin/activate
 source ./env/bin/activate
 ```
 You will know you succeeded in activating the environment if your terminal line starts with (env).
-Future steps will assume you have the virtual environment activated or happy to install into global python.
+Future steps will assume you have the virtual environment activated or are happy to install into global Python.

 # Install samples requirements
-In the same terminal you activated the virtual environment, navigate to the folder where `requirements.txt` is located and execute
+In the same terminal that you activated the virtual environment, navigate to the folder where `requirements.txt` is located and execute
 ```
 python3 -m pip install -r requirements.txt --extra-index-url https://pkgs.dev.azure.com/quix-analytics/53f7fe95-59fe-4307-b479-2473b96de6d1/_packaging/public/pypi/simple/
 ```

 # Run the sample
-In the same terminal you activated the virtual environment, navigate to the folder where `main.py` is located and execute
+In the same terminal that you activated the virtual environment, navigate to the folder where `main.py` is located and execute
 ```
 python3 main.py
 ```